MeigaHub MeigaHub

 Scalability

-Scalability measures the system's capacity to handle an increase in the volume of queries.
-A more scalable system is preferred in production environments with an increasing volume of queries.
+Scalability measures the system's ability to handle an increase in query volume.
+A more scalable system is preferable in production environments with growing query volumes.

 Example: A RAG system that can handle 1000 queries per second is more scalable than one that can handle only 100 queries per second.

 Implementing a measurable framework for evaluating RAG and AI agents in production requires a series of detailed steps.
-The following is a detailed checklist:
+Here is a detailed checklist:

 Step 1: Define Objectives

 Define specific objectives for evaluating the RAG system.
-These objectives can include improving efficiency, precision, or scalability.
+These objectives may include improving efficiency, precision, or scalability.

 Step 2: Select Metrics